No idea ends up where it started.

 If you're looking at your Roadmap in List View, it's easy to connect Ideas by selecting the Connect Ideas icon and choosing the Ideas you would like to link to the current selected Idea.

-You can design Research (researching without a specific outcome in mind to generate new Ideas) or an Experiment (testing a specific Idea to get a precise yes or no result).
+You can plan, run, and analyze an Experiment (testing a specific Idea to get a precise yes or no result).